05.05.2025

 What is docker-slim and why do I need it?

 When using Docker, one of the main goals is to create container images that are as compact, secure, and high-performance as possible.
-This is especially important in production environments, CI/CD pipelines, cloud, and serverless setups where every megabyte matters.
+This is particularly crucial in production environments, cloud infrastructures, and serverless architectures, where every megabyte counts.

 One tool that helps achieve this is docker-slim.